TITANIC-YELLOW/FEM/README.md

 ```
 result：
 `1.3333333333333357`
-It is obvious that  code 2 calculates the volume of the standard pyramid, which is' 4/3 '.
+It is obvious that  code 2 calculates the volume of the standard pyramid, which is `4/3`.

 ### integral precision
 For polynomials, the **IntInPyramid** function can handle the highest order of`x^7*y^7*z^7`.
 ### execution speed
-Compare **IntInPyramid** with scipy.integrate.tplquad,let's see the difference between them:
+Compare **IntInPyramid** with *scipy.integrate.tplquad*:

 code3:
 ```python